Azemoytin/module9b-profile/README.md

 - How to create and render functional components

 ## Challenges
-Getting the image to look right was tricky at first, but I finally got it how I wanted it with some style changes.
+Getting the image to look right was tricky at first, but I finally got it with some style changes.

 ## Screenshot